 Evaluating Your Student for Assistive Technology:

 Determination for assistive technology should be considered by the IEP team at each initial placement, annual review and three-year re-evaluation for your student when there has been an identified concern or an area of need.
 If your student has not been evaluated for assistive technology and you believe that your student would benefit from this service, contact your child’s IEP team or Section 504 Coordinator to start the evaluation process.
 If your student’s IEP/Section 504 team is unable to determine what AT devices and/or services would be best for your child, then a formal AT evaluation may also be necessary.
+The formal AT evaluation is performed by a qualified professional in a timely manner.
+In some cases, this presents a problem as there is currently a shortage of qualified AT evaluators in many areas.
+The school or district may choose to use their own personnel to conduct the evaluation.

 My Student Has Been Found Eligible.
 What Should the Team Consider?